jpwolfe31/Railroad-signal-controller/README.md

-Controller developed to power and control our railroad signal collection, including searchligh, color light, gyralight and wigwag signals.
+Controller developed to power and control our railroad signal collection, including searchlight, color light, gyralight and wigwags.